KDE/documentation-develop-kde-org/content/hig/components/assistance/inline.md

 Examples
 --------

-![An inline message is used for feeback after an upload has been completed.](/hig/Message-example.png)
+![An inline message is used for feedback after an upload has been completed.](/hig/Message-example.png)

 Guidelines